 Wool rugs are a beautiful addition to a home, but a wool rug requires cleaning to prevent damage to the rug.
-Their outstanding natural comfort creates arguably the best type of rug in existance, but they can become damaged if not cleaned properly.
+Their outstanding natural comfort creates arguably the best type of rug in existence, but they can become damaged if not cleaned properly.

 Proper Rug Maintenance